Do you know? RVs hold water in two types of tanks: Gray water tank and Black water tank.

 Generally, two ways indicate the sensor is malfunctioning.

-1st Method: When the LED indicator is showing two-third or half full water level, while the blinker below it is off, it means a tank can’t be two-third full if it isn’t half full, thus indicating the sensor’s malfunctioning.
+1st Method: When the LED indicator shows a two-thirds or half-full water level while the blinker below it is off, it means a tank can’t be two-thirds full if it isn’t half full, thus indicating the sensor’s malfunctioning.

-2nd Method: If you’ve just dumped your black water tank, but it still indicates the water level up to some limit.
-It’s a clear sign of a faulty sensor.
+2nd Method: If you’ve just dumped your black water tank, but it still indicates the water level has reached a certain limit, it’s a clear sign of a faulty sensor.

-What to Do if a Black Water Sensor is Showing Wrong Readings?
+What to Do If a Black Water Sensor Shows Wrong Readings?

-I would recommend you to follow the techniques discussed below to clean your black water tank and the sensor.
-However, if nothing works, I’d recommend you to get it checked and replaced if it’s broken.
+I recommend you follow the techniques discussed below to clean your black water tank and the sensor.
+However, if nothing works, I recommend you get it checked and replaced if it’s broken.

 All about RV Black Water Sensor Cleaning

-There are a variety of ways to clean your RV’s black water tank and its sensor.
-However, these three are the most effective, and RVers swear by these.
+There are various ways to clean your RV’s black water tank and sensor.
+However, these three are the most effective, and RVers swear by them.

 -